dstackai/dstack/docs/index.md

 # Reproducible ML workflows for teams

-## Welcome to dstack
+## Introduction to dstack

-`dstack` helps teams run ML workflow in a configured cloud, manage dependencies, and version data.
+`dstack` allows you to define your ML workflows as code, and run them in a configured cloud via the CLI.
+It takes care of managing workflow dependencies, provisioning cloud infrastructure, and versioning data.

 ### Features

-* **Workflows as code:** Define your ML workflows as code, and run them in a configured cloud via the command-line.
+* **Workflows as code:** Define your ML workflows as code, and run them in a configured cloud via a single CLI command.
 * **Reusable artifacts:** Save data, models, and environment as workflows artifacts, and reuse them across projects.
 * **Built-in containers:** Workflow containers are pre-built with Conda, Python, etc. No Docker is needed.

 !!! info "NOTE:"
+    The `dstack` CLI automatically tracks your current Git revision and uncommitted local changed.

     You can use the `dstack` CLI from both your IDE and your CI/CD pipelines.

     For debugging purposes, you can run workflow locally, or attach to them interactive dev environments (e.g. VS Code,